 The article in dispute does not contain any unnecessarily offensive, aggressive or malicious, or even misleading statement within the meaning of Art.
 3 Para.
 1 lit. a UWG, so it remains open whether the other characteristics of the offence would be met.
 The accusation of unnecessary disparagement therefore also proves to be unfounded, and a violation of the UWG is to be denied.

-The Swiss Home Finance appealed against the findings of the Commercial Court to the Federal Supreme Court.
-The latter recently also ruled in favor of the "Beobachter".
-It rejected the complaint of the insurance intermediary in its entirety.
-In the judgment 5A_519/2024 of July 4, 2025, the Federal Supreme Court explains in detail why the complaint of Swiss Home Finance is unfounded (E. 4.2.3.):
+Swiss Home Finance appealed the findings of the Commercial Court before the Federal Supreme Court.
+The latter also recently decided in favor of the «Beobachter».
+It dismissed the complaint of the insurance broker in full.
+In judgment 5A_519/2024 of 4 July 2025 the Federal Supreme Court details why the complaint of Swiss Home Finance is unfounded (para.
+4.2.3.):

 The complaints regarding the considerations with which the lower court explains why the accusation of tracing or tracing signatures raised in the article in dispute violates her personality are doomed to fail.
 After the lower court has affirmed a violation of personality, the complainant could only have a legitimate interest in the examination of these objections within the meaning of Art.
 76 BGG if the (allegedly) incorrect reasoning affects the outcome of the dispute.
 The complainant claims that this is the case.
 To justify this, she relies on the fact that the Commercial Court obviously incorrectly establishes the facts and that its considerations contradict the result of the evidence.
 These complaints miss the point.
 Whether the disputed passages of the media report, in the perception of an average reader, amount to a (criminal) pre-conviction of the complainant, which conflicts with the presumption of innocence and the guidelines for suspicion reporting, is not a question of establishing the facts or weighing the evidence, but a legal question (see above E. 4.1.3).
 To what extent the lower court, in exercising its discretion in this regard, exposes itself to the accusation of incorrect application of the law, is not shown by the complainant.
 Further discussion is unnecessary.